imajdine/Auto-FortTimeMachine/README.md

 -~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~

-To Open UUU: Ctrl-J
+Ctrl-J: Open UUU

-To set shadow quality to 0 and open Athena_Terrain: Ctrl-K
+Ctrl-K: Sets shadow quality to 0 for best performance, opens Athena_Terrain (the chapter 1 map), and summons a playerpawn.

-To summon a playerpawn: Ctrl-L

-To inject FNTM: Ctrl-P

-To summon a pickaxe and equip it: Ctrl-[
+Ctrl-L: Injects FNTM.
+(NOTE: ONLY DO THIS WHEN THE LOADING BAR IS FULL OR IT MIGHT NOT WORK!)

+Alt-P: Summons a pickaxe & equips it.

 -~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~